Founder Holly Pruett

 - I’m a writer with a popular blog on meaningful celebrations and commemorations; I serve as a frequent source for the media.

 Education & Professional Training

-- Certified in Thanatology: Death, Dying & Bereavement by the Association for Death Education & Counseling
+- Certified in Thanatology: Death, Dying & Bereavement by the Assoc. for Death Educ. & Counseling

 - Certified in Funerals and Ceremonies for Children and Families by the Celebrant Foundation & Institute and as a Home Funeral Guide by Final Passages

 - Master’s degree from the Leadership Institute of Seattle; BA in history from Reed College